daanvanhecke/ops3-g05/Linux/Stacks/ansible/roles/Monit/README.md

 For more information about this loadtesting tools, I recommend to visit the [`Official website`](https://www.joedog.org/siege-home/).

 The following things will be done during the installation of this role:
-- Update and upgrade your server
-- Install Siege version 3.1.0
+- Install Monit latest version
-- install the `Development tools` package group
+- Copy the monitrc file to your server.

 ## Getting started